publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch12/schI/m__us_usc_t21_s601.md

 >     Section 1601(c)(2) \[[7 U.S.C.
 9091(c)(2)][/us/usc/t7/s9091/c/2]\] applies to the promulgation of the regulations and administration of this section and the amendments made by this section.”

 [Pub.
-L. 110–246, title XI, § 11016(b)(2)][/us/pl/110/246/s11016/b/2], as added [Pub.
+L. 110–246, title XI, § 11016(b)(2)][/us/pl/110/246/s11016/b/2], as added by [Pub.
 L. 113–79, title XII, § 12106(b)(4)][/us/pl/113/79/s12106/b/4], Feb.
 7, 2014, [128 Stat.
 981][/us/stat/128/981], provided that:

 >     “(A)  __Regulations__  __.—__

 >     Not later than 60 days after the date of enactment of the Agricultural Act of 2014 \[Feb.
-7, 2014\], the Secretary \[of Agriculture\], in consultation with the Commissioner of Food and Drugs, shall issue final regulations to carry out the amendments made by paragraph (1) \[enacting sections 606 and 625 of this title, amending this section, and repealing former [section 606 of this title][/us/usc/t21/s606]\] and section 12106 of that Act \[amending this section and sections 606 and 625 of this title and [section 1622 of Title 7][/us/usc/t7/s1622], Agriculture, and enacting and repealing provisions set out as notes under this section\] in a manner that ensures that there is no duplication in inspection activities.
+7, 2014\], the Secretary \[of Agriculture\], in consultation with the Commissioner of Food and Drugs, shall issue final regulations to carry out the amendments made by paragraph (1) \[amending this section, enacting sections 606 and 625 of this title, and repealing former [section 606 of this title][/us/usc/t21/s606]\] and section 12106 of that Act \[amending this section, sections 606 and 625 of this title, and [section 1622 of Title 7][/us/usc/t7/s1622], Agriculture, and enacting and repealing provisions set out as notes under this section\] in a manner that ensures that there is no duplication in inspection activities.

 >     “(B)  __Interagency coordination__  __.—__